This post was modified from its original version, we’ve rewritten it to be more precise and updated it with the fresh information.

 With that said, web applications can be seen as headless from the application developer’s point of view.
 But hey, how could you profile headless applications with XRebel?
 How could you see what happens when a request hits an endpoint of the RESTful service?
 Have no fear, we have it covered!

-Introducing Ninja UI
+Introducing the Standalone UI

 XRebel’s default toolbar injection does not apply to RESTful web applications, because these applications do not have any actual web page contents (into which we would usually inject the XRebel toolbar).
 Here’s a workaround for this case: